 Drawbacks of Stablecoins

-Critics have cited a potential lack of transparency regarding their asset reserves of stablecoins.
-In other words, it can be difficult to know whether or not the company behind the coin actually holds one dollar for each dollar-backed stablecoin.
+Critics have cited a potential lack of transparency regarding their reserves of stablecoins.
+In other words, it can be difficult to know whether the company behind the coin actually holds one dollar for each dollar-backed stablecoin.

 The Most Popular Stablecoins

-There are a handful of stablecoins that make up the lion’s share of market cap for this particular type of digital asset.
-Here is a short list of stablecoins that dominate the market.
+A handful of stablecoins make up the lion’s share of market cap for this particular type of digital asset.
+Here’s a short list of stablecoins that are popular as of this writing.

 DAI is a decentralized stablecoin governed by the Maker Protocol and its smart contracts, which in turn is governed by a community of MKR token holders.
-Over 400 apps and services have currently integrated DAI.
+More than 400 apps and services have currently integrated DAI.

 What’s the Most Stable Cryptocurrency?

-Theoretically, any stablecoin should be stable, and most of them tend to see their values fluctuate by no more than 1% or 2% daily.
-The decentralized and algorithmic coins have historically seen somewhat more volatility than the centralized coins.
+Theoretically, any stablecoin should be stable; most of them see their values fluctuate by no more than 1% or 2% daily.
+The decentralized and algorithmic stablecoins have experienced somewhat more volatility than the centralized coins, historically.

-Issuing these coins on a permissionless blockchain removes the barriers to entry associated with banks and the legacy financial system at large, providing greater access to those who may not otherwise have the opportunity to participate in the financial world.
+Issuing these coins on a permissionless blockchain removes the barriers to entry associated with banks and the legacy financial system at large; it provides greater access to financial services for those who may not otherwise have the opportunity to participate in the world of finance.

 Interested in buying cryptocurrency?
-With SoFi Invest®, members can buy and trade cryptocurrencies like Bitcoin, Ethereum, and Litecoin, from the convenience of the mobile app.
+With SoFi Invest®, members can buy and trade cryptocurrencies like Bitcoin, Ethereum, and Litecoin, from the convenience of the mobile app; any time, anywhere, 24/7.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.